 "Just make sure it's him."

 In just a few minutes, a Tesla electric SUV stopped at the entrance of Barney’s Restaurant.
 The gull-wing doors lifted, and John Merrick stepped out.
-He extended his hand to assist a woman from the car; she had blond hair and a business suit.
+He extended his hand to assist a woman with blond hair and a business suit from the car.

 "OK, that would be his daughter, Veronica.
 You still want to proceed, Boss?"
 Yilka said.